 When eating out

-- Only eat food that is properly prepared and served hot.
+- Only eat food that is properly prepared and served hot, and avoid street food.

 - Never leave food and drinks unattended.